• ABOUT SEASAW

 Proudly admitting that they both cry at least once a day, you would never get that from the exuberant and playful songs Seasaw has released so far.
 Embracing that emotional catharsis seems to be the trick that allows Seasaw to thoroughly feel, cope with, and then eventually enjoy the fun that is to be had in this life, which is exactly what they show us on Projecting.

-They have performed alongside Chvrches, Thao & the Get Down Stay Down, Shakey Graves, NNAMDÏ, Overcoats, Horsegirl, Lucius, Nada Surf, and many others.
+Seasaw has performed alongside Chvrches, Thao & the Get Down Stay Down, Shakey Graves, NNAMDÏ, Overcoats, Horsegirl, Lucius, Nada Surf, and many others.

 PHOTOS